Iguanya/microfinance/replit.md

 - Once selected, loan form displays for that customer
 - Seamless single-page workflow (no redirect needed)

+**9. Fixed Navigation Links and Cancel Button (December 02, 2025):**
+- Fixed "New Loan" navbar link: now points to loan_new.php instead of cust_search.php
+- Fixed cancel button logic: intelligently routes back to loan_new.php (during search) or customer.php (after selection)
+- All navigation links verified and working correctly
+- No duplicate navigation panels

 **Status Update:**
 - ✅ All 4 acc_* pages tested and verified working
 - ✅ Database persistence confirmed for all account operations